 When I’ve added sweet potatoes in the past, I usually just add them to the pan first and it turns out pretty good.
 Carrots are a little bit dense but I cut them relatively thin and small so they don't take too long to cook.

-Reasons to love this recipe:
+Reasons to love this Ground Beef Skillet Recipe:

 - It’s crammed with veggies